-Arizona, performed similar search and rescue missions in the disaster area.
+At the same time, other HH-60s and HC-130s from the Air Force Special Operations Command's 347th Rescue Wing from Moody Air Force Base, Georgia and 563d Rescue Group from Davis-Monthan AFB, Arizona, performed similar search and rescue missions in the disaster area.
 The Pavehawk helicopters flew their missions from Jackson, Mississippi, refueled by HC-130s.
 MH-53 helicopters refueled by MC-130 tankers from the 16th Special Operations Wing, home based at Hurlburt Field in Florida, also took part in the search and rescue operations in the disaster zone.
-Like the Air Force Reserve helicopter assets, they served under the 347th Expeditionary Rescue Group under Task Force Katrina.
+Like the Air Force Reserve helicopter assets, they served under the 347th Expeditionary Rescue Group under

+Task Force Katrina.
 The Air National Guard's 106th Rescue Wing also took part in the helicopter search and rescue operations.

 Air Force Space Command deployed eight UH-1 helicopters, two each from Minot AFB, North Dakota; F.E.
 Warren AFB, Wyoming; Malmstrom AFB, Montana; and Vandenberg AFB, California, for Hurricane Katrina search and rescue missions.
 Smaller than the MH-53s or the HH-60s, the UH-1s were in some ways more versatile.
 They came from the Air Force Space Command's 37th, 40th, 54th, and 76th Helicopter Flights.
 From Columbus AFB, Mississippi, they carried food, water, medicine, and other supplies to hurricane victims along the Mississippi Gulf Coast.
-The UH-1s served in the 620th Air $347^{\mathrm{th}}$ Expeditionary Squadron ofthe Expeditionary Rescue Group.
+The UH-1s served in the 620th Air Expeditionary Squadron of the 347th Expeditionary Rescue Group.
 Two other UH-1s took part in relief efforts, one from the Air Force Materiel Command and one from Air Force Special Operations Command.

-Between August 31 and September 10, USAF helicopter crews rescued 4,322 people, 2,836 of them by HH-60s, 1,461 by MH-53s, and 25 by UH-1s.
+Between August 31 and September 10, USAF helicopter crews rescued 4322 people, 2836 of them by HH-60s, 1461 by MH-53s, and 25 by UH-1s.
 On September 4, the 347th Expeditionary Rescue Group rescued a record 791 persons in one day.
 Some missions lasted up to 11 hours at a time.
-The helicopters at first concentrated on search and rescue missions, hoisting victims stranded on roofs in flooded areas of New Orleans to dry ground, but later they carried refugees from shelters within

-New Orleans, such as the Superdome and Convention Center, to the New Orleans (Louis Armstrong) International Airport, where there were medical treatment personnel, equipment and supplies, and where air and surface transportation resources were being concentrated for evacuation to designated shelter areas beyond the disaster region.
+The helicopters at first concentrated on search and rescue missions, hoisting victims stranded on roofs in flooded areas of New Orleans to dry ground, but later they carried refugees from shelters within New Orleans, such as the Superdome and Convention Center, to the New Orleans (Louis Armstrong) International Airport, where there were medical treatment personnel, equipment and supplies, and where air and surface transportation resources were being concentrated for evacuation to designated shelter areas beyond the disaster region.
+9

 Besides helicopters, USAF fixed wing aircraft, including C-130s, C-17s, and C-5s, flew crucial airlift missions to transport both people and equipment and supplies.
 The Eighteenth Air Force's Tanker Airlift Control Center (Air Mobility Command) coordinated airlift flights.
 Col. Jeff Franklin served as lead controller for Katrina mission taskings.
 Many of the same aircraft that flew equipment, supplies, and emergency personnel into the disaster area also flew medical patients and displaced persons out.
-10